Cycling-Kelderman takes lead as Stelvio climb blows Giro apart | Sports-Games

 Kelderman (Sunweb) began the day 17 seconds behind long-time race leader Joao Almeida (Deceuninck–Quick-Step) whose hopes of wearing the maglia rosa all the way to Milan were shattered.
 Portuguese Almeida cracked halfway up the steep and twisty 24km Stelvio and although he dug deep he had lost three minutes before the summit as Kelderman took over as virtual leader with a 20km descent and another tough climb still to come.

-Kelderman was also distanced as he picked his way around the 48 hairpins, leaking 47 seconds to Britain's Tao Geoghegan Hart, who was led brilliantly up the climb by Ineos Grenadiers team mate Rohan Dennis, and Sunweb's Jai Hindley.
+Kelderman was also distanced as he picked his way around the 48 hairpins, leaking 47 seconds to eventual stage winner Jai Hindley (Sunweb) and Briton Tao Geoghegan Hart, led brilliantly up the climb by Ineos Grenadiers team mate Rohan Dennis.
 After a freezing descent through the snowfields and ahead of the day's final climb to the finish of the 207km Queen's stage, Kelderman looked to be going backwards as he desperately snacked on gel bars to recover some energy.

 But he had just enough left in the tank up the final 9km Torrri di Fraele to take over the maglia rosa.
 His lead looks fragile, though, with Saturday's 20th stage to Sestriere still looking tough, despite the Colle dell'Agnello and the Col de l'Izoard climbs being scrapped because of the French authorities barring the race from crossing the border because of tightening COVID-19 restrictions.